robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-02-27-naming-of-table-mappings.markdown

 ---
 layout: post
-title: "Digging into Rails: Naming of table mappings"
+title: "ActiveRecord: Naming of table mappings"
 author: Robin Roestenburg
 tags: rails activerecord mychain
+chain: "Digging into Rails"
 published_at: "2012-02-27"
 ---
 Yesterday I managed to get the connection to the database